IBM/doframework/README.md

 # CPLEX

-In case your application relies on a commercial solver, such as `CPLEX`, you will need to mount it onto cluster nodes.
+In case your application relies on a commercial solver, such as `CPLEX`, you will need to mount it onto cluster nodes, if you wish to run your application on an OpenShift cluster.

 To allow for a silent installation of `CPLEX`, create a `installer.properties` file under your project folder.
 Add the following lines to your `installer.properties` file:
 ```